-First of all: wear your hearing aids
+First of all: Wear your hearing aids

-Location is everything: find a good spot
+Location is everything: Find a good spot

 At any social event where several people are talking at the same time, following the conversation can be challenging.
 Especially for new hearing aid users.
-Try positioning yourself in a spot that lets you see the person or people you are in conversation with.
+Try positioning yourself in a spot that lets you see the person or people you are conversing with.
 This will help you follow what is being said.

 Miss something?
 Say something

 It can often feel slightly embarrassing to ask someone to repeat what they just said or to speak a little louder.
 But don’t pretend to understand something you didn’t catch.
 Find the courage to say something if you can’t follow the conversation.
 You can also give visual cues to let people know if you are having trouble following the conversation.
 One way to do this is to cup your hand around your ear.
 This indicates to the speaker that you are having trouble hearing them.
 Often this will encourage the speaker to speak at a higher volume.

 Sometimes it can be helpful to give your ears a rest.
 Find a quiet spot to escape loud music or conversations for a few minutes before mingling with a new friend.

 Try new technologies

 Many modern hearing aids work with a variety of accessories that can help you hear better in challenging listening situations.
 Like hearing aids, these accessories cover a wide range of capabilities and technological sophistication.
 If you sometimes experience hearing difficulties in crowded social settings, consider talking to your hearing healthcare professional about trying a range of accessories for your hearing aids.